Driebble/useless-bot/README.md

 ## Warning!

-OpenAI API is not a free service.
+OpenAI API is not free.
 Though you can start with a free credits on your first sign up.

 ## Prerequisites